petioptrv/bot-letter/DEV-NOTES.md

 Don't forget to edit `frontend/.env`!

+Rename `docker-compose.override-staging.yml` to `docker-compose.override.yml` to override the `docker-compose.yml`
+for a staging deployment.

 ## On Git Pull
 - Stop the docker stack to free up resources for the build process.
 ```bash